 - Mix milk, cream and sugar in a bowl.

 - Add zest and lemon juice to milk/cream mixture

 - Mix well then put in freezer for 2 hours

-This lemon ice cream recipe is very rich from the equal parts cream and whole milk.
-When you take a bite you’ll taste enjoy the rich velvety texture that make you savor every bite.
+This lemon ice cream recipe is very rich from the equal parts of cream and whole milk.
+When you take a bite you’ll taste enjoy the rich velvety texture that makes you savor every bite.

 Using fresh lemon juice and the zest you get a burst of tart refreshing flavor that is perfect for the end of the meal!

 While this homemade dessert is made so easy because it is no-churn, you could also put it in an ice cream maker to have it ready sooner. (or in the case you may have “sampled” a little more than you planned too and need a little bit more for your guests!)

 To make this fresh lemon ice cream in an ice cream maker just pour fully mixed mixture into your ice cream maker and let it run until frozen.
 In my small kitchen aid ice cream maker it took about 40 minutes to come to a semi-soft, creamy texture that I could scoop.